2024 Atlantic hurricane season: Hurricane Rafael

 On October 26, the NHC began monitoring the southwestern Caribbean in anticipation of tropical development.
 Convection increased markedly in early November in association with a CAG.
 However, the presence of a well-defined circulation could not be confirmed until November 4, when Tropical Depression Eighteen formed at 12:00 UTC roughly 205 mi southwest of Kingston, Jamaica.
 The depression continued to strengthen and became Tropical Storm Rafael six hours later.
 The storm tracked northwestward along the southwestern side of a ridge over the western Atlantic on November 5 and passed to the west of Jamaica.
 That afternoon it developed an inner wind core and strengthened into a hurricane early on November 6.
 Later that day, at 21:15 UTC, Rafael made landfall just east of Playa Majana, in the Cuban province of Artemisa, with winds of 100 kn.
 A few hours later, the system entered the Gulf of Mexico as a weaker Category 2 hurricane.
 It then proceeded to turn west-northwestward and re-intensify, becoming a major hurricane once again early on November 8 with peak winds of 105 kn and a minimum pressure of 954 mbar.
 That afternoon, however, the system turned westward and began losing strength and organization due to increasing westerly wind shear and dry air intrusion.
 This trend continued, and Rafael was downgraded to a tropical storm early on November 9.
 Rafael's remaining convection collapsed on November 10, and it degenerated into a remnant low about 230 mi southwest of Port Fourchon, Louisiana, before opening up into a trough on the next day.

-In Panama, numerous residents had to evacuate their homes after their houses were damaged, leaving a total of more than 210 displaced.
-In Panama, five people died as a result of the flooding; one death was also reported in Colombia.
+In its formative stages, Rafael produced heavy rainfall across several areas of Central America and Colombia.
+Numerous residents in Panama had to evacuate their homes after their houses were damaged, leaving a total of more than 210 displaced.
+Five people died as a result of the flooding in that country; one death was also reported in Colombia.
 There were two direct storm fatalities in Jamaica.
 Damage estimates in Panama were placed around US$110 million.
 Agricultural losses in Costa Rica totaled to at least ₡500 million (US$985,000).
 In Colombia, over 192,000 people were affected by the flooding.
 Aon estimated that the cyclone caused losses of at least US$150 million in Colombia.
 In Cuba, more than 283,000 people evacuated ahead of the storm, including 98,300 from Havana.
 Rafael's winds caused an island-wide power-grid failure.
 In western Cuba, 30 cm of rain was reported, resulting in flooding and landslides.
 Government officials reported that areas in and around Artemisa sustained the worst damage from Rafael, with more than 3,000 homes damaged in Artemisa and Mayabeque provinces.
 In total, eight fatalities and at least $1.35 billion in damage can be attributed to Rafael, with approximately $1.08 billion in damage in Cuba alone.